gregmajor/deck-microservices/PITCHME.md

 ## Does This Code Make My Service Look Big?

 <blockquote>"You can drop a mouse down a thousand-yard mine shaft; and, on arriving at the bottom, it gets a slight shock and walks away, provided that the ground is fairly soft.
-A rat is killed, a man is broken, a horse splashes." -(J.B.S.
-Haldane, scientist)[https://en.wikipedia.org/wiki/J._B._S._Haldane]</blockquote>
+A rat is killed, a man is broken, a horse splashes." -J.B.S.
+Haldane, scientist</blockquote>

 @ul
 - TIP: Start small and move fast